Ernanm280/azure-network-protocols/README.md

 - Click the delete (trash icon) on the rule
 - Confirm by selecting Yes in the prompt

-**Result: The ICMP block rule is removed, so ping traffic is allowed again from your Windows VM to your Ubuntu VM.**
+**Result: The ICMP block rule is removed, so ping traffic is allowed again from your Windows VM to your Ubuntu VM**

 <img width="1490" height="576" alt="image" src="https://github.com/user-attachments/assets/0cc8f104-b0eb-459e-9a4b-233500259c2f" />
 <img width="777" height="535" alt="image" src="https://github.com/user-attachments/assets/a5af13de-76ab-416c-b06b-df151b5c6501" />